vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/advanced-components/vtex-safedata.md

 ---
-title: "SafeData"
+title: "Querying personal MasterData Information with SafeData"
 slug: "vtex-safedata"
-excerpt: "vtex.safedata@1.0.0"
+excerpt: "vtex.safedata@1.0.1"
 hidden: false
 createdAt: "2021-06-01T18:05:47.887Z"
-updatedAt: "2022-03-23T12:59:56.239Z"
+updatedAt: "2022-09-15T20:59:44.867Z"
 ---
-The SafeData app queries personal MasterData information.
-An easy to use, configurable middleware to retrieve and save MasterData (V1 & V2) information directly on the front-end, or through another back-end.
+The SafeData app provides an easy to use, configurable middleware to retrieve and save MasterData (V1 & V2) information directly on the front-end, or through another back-end.

 It works by acting as an validation layer on top of MasterData API to ensure the data being queried belongs to the user executing the action.